Comics Underground, October 18, 2012. Photo by Pat Moran Photography.

 Shit got real.

-- Writer and artist Ben Dewey presented tragedies from his tragically hilarious Tragedy Series.
+• Writer and artist Benjamin Dewey presented tragedies from his tragically hilarious Tragedy Series.

 APRIL 26, 2012